itspangler/geospatial-humanities-s2024/syllabus/README.md

 -   Appraise spatial analysis in journal articles
 -   Use appropriate map projection and coordinate system
 -   Use ArcGIS Pro software with strong proficiency

+### Detailed schedule

+Our semester breaks down into three "Parts."
+During **Part I** (weeks 1-4), we'll pick up the fundamentals of geospatial humanities.
+During **Part II** (weeks 5-10), we'll put those fundamentals to use through various technical and analytical approaches to "doing" the geospatial humanities.
+Lastly, in **Part III** (weeks 11-15), we'll go "beyond" GIS, examining other tools, archives, etc.

+Both the schedule and its weekly themes are subject to change.

+#### Part I: Fundamentals

+**Week 1, January 23 • Introductions • What is our subject?**

+> *Defining "geospatial humanities"; critical cartography; kinds of maps; "x" GIS; mapping with purpose; asking spatial research questions.*

+* What are the "geospatial humanities?"
+What are its constitutive objects, and why are *you* interested in them?
+What defines a "humanistic" approach to geographic information systems and spatial data?
+How ought we approach these questions from a technical perspective?
+* First day of class!
+Nothing due...

+**Week 2, January 30 • Distortion • Squashing globes and bending lines**

+> *Geographic and projected coordinate systems; scale; projecting XY data; basic web mapping; tile pyramids.*

+* How do we go about displaying round earth as a flat map?
+What are the basic mathematical and geodetic rules associated with this process?
+What sacrifices do we have to make in order to "flatten" the globe, and how have those sacrifices been used strategically?
+* Due before class:
+  * Exercise 01: Learning ArcGIS Pro Basics
+  * "[Squashing the globe](https://www.leventhalmap.org/digital-exhibitions/bending-lines/how-to-bend/projections/)," *Bending Lines: Maps and Data from Distortion to Deception*.
+2020.

+**Week 3, January 30 • Data • Making and mapping observations**

+> *Evaluating data & sources; data classification; understanding vector & raster models; situated knowledge & strong objectivity; querying; logical operators.*

+* What is spatial data and what are spatial data models?
+Where does spatial data come from?
+How should you understand data in their social context?
+How can we ethically represent different data cartographically?
+* Due before class:
+  * Activity 01: Mapping ancient places
+  * Bouie, Jamelle.
+2022. "[We Still Can’t See American Slavery for What It Was.](https://www.nytimes.com/2022/01/28/opinion/slavery-voyages-data-sets.html.)" *The New York Times*, January 28, 2022, sec.
+Opinion.
+  * OPTIONAL: McKittrick, Katherine.
+2014. "[Mathematics Black Life.](https://www.jstor.org/stable/10.5816/blackscholar.44.2.0016)" The Black Scholar 44 (2): 16–28.

+**Week 4, February 6 • Design • Aesthetics and politics in mapping**

+> *Basic color theory; choropleth mapping; the modifiable areal unit problem; layer blending; icons and iconography; text on maps; basemaps.*

+* What are the best practices for representing spatial data and making maps?
+To what extent are those practices contingent on flexible cultural and social norms?
+When should you bend or break these rules in order to make a more effective argument?
+Is cartography an "art" or a "science?"
+* Due before class:
+  * Exercise 02: Mapping the Transatlantic Slave Trade Database: 1676-1805
+  *

+#### Part II: Approaches

+**Week 5, February 13 • Archives I • Contingencies of counting people**

+> **

+* Why do we count people?
+Where does the device of a "census" come from?
+Who gets counted and who doesn't?
+How can we map those presences and absences?

+**Week 7 • Archives II • Breathing new life into old maps**

+* **Guiding questions**.
+* **Theoretical positions**.
+* **Technical skills**.
+Deriving data from historic maps; Georeferencing; feature extraction.

+**Week 6 • Analysis I • Proximity analysis**

+> *Spatial joins; *

+**Week 8 • Analysis II • Overlay analysis**

+* **Guiding questions**.
+* **Theoretical positions**.
+* **Technical skills**.

+**Week 9 • Mandatory relaxation • Spring break**

+*No class*

+#### PART III: BEYOND GIS

+**Week 10 • xxx • xxx**

+.

+**Week 11 • Archives III • Maps from text**

+What are the concepts and theories behind natural language processing (NLP) as method in the geospatial humanities?

+**Week 12 • Analysis III • What is our subject?**

+**Week 13 • Introductions • What is our subject?**

+.

+**Week 14 • Introductions • What is our subject?**

+.

+**Week 15 • Introductions • What is our subject?**

+.

+**Week 16 • Introductions • What is our subject?**

+.

 ### Course Requirements and Grading